zeeshanali/Online-Help/docs/Install_Guide/ig_ch_15_appC_backup_recovery.md

-Procedures for copying the resulting data off the server to a reliable medium are not covered here, but can be a simple secure copy (e.g. scp) from the source to a destination system (such as the server running the Manager for Lustre\* GUI), or an integrated enterprise backup platform.
+Procedures for copying the resulting data off the server to a reliable medium are not covered here, but can be a simple secure copy (e.g. scp) from the source to a destination system (such as the server running the Intel® Manager for Lustre* software GUI), or an integrated enterprise backup platform.

 Backups must be run for each server in the file system and, minimally,